feathersui/feathersui-starling/README.md

 ---

 Say hello to [Feathers UI](https://feathersui.com/), a library of light-weight, skinnable, and extensible UI controls for mobile and desktop.
 The components run on [Starling Framework](http://starling-framework.org/) and the [Adobe Flash runtimes](https://www.adobe.com/devnet/games/runtimes.html) — offering blazing fast GPU powered graphics to create a smooth and responsive experience.
-Build completely standalone, native applications on iOS, Android, Windows, and Mac OS X, or target Adobe Flash Player in desktop browsers.
+Build completely standalone, native applications on iOS, Android, Windows, and macOS, or target Adobe Flash Player in desktop browsers.
 Created by [Josh Tynjala](https://twitter.com/joshtynjala) from Bowler Hat LLC, Feathers UI is free and open source.

 ## Quick Links